streamlit/docs/content/kb/tutorials/databases/tableau.md

 </Note>

 For simplicity, we are using the cloud version of Tableau here but this guide works equally well for self-hosted deployments.
 First, sign up for [Tableau Online](https://www.tableau.com/products/cloud-bi) or log in.
-Create a workbook or simply run one of the example workbooks under "Dashboard Starters".
+Create a workbook or run one of the example workbooks under "Dashboard Starters".

 ![Tableau screenshot 1](/images/databases/tableau-1.png)